-- An interactive diorama featuring salamanders that includes talking rocks that, when touched, tell visitors all about the fascinating amphibians.
+- An interactive diorama featuring salamanders that includes talking rocks.
+When touched, the rocks tell visitors all about the fascinating amphibians.

 - A computer game where you help a fox catch mice, controlling his hunt with a series of switches made from cardboard and tinfoil.

-- A box designed to look like an eyeshadow pallet that voices facts about makeup when you touch the colors with a brush.
+- A box designed to look like an eyeshadow palette that voices facts about makeup when you touch the colors with a brush.

 These inventions and many more were envisioned, planned, built, coded and tested by CES fourth graders.
 Pretty cool, right?

 Enrichment Specialists Andrea Lynch and Shannon Barton worked closely with CES fourth-grade teachers to design and implement the project over five class days.
 Barton explained the problems encountered and overcome by students: “They worked together in small teams of two or three.
 First, they defined the goal of their game or display, brainstormed ideas and explained why they thought users would be engaged.
 Once teams had built and programmed the solutions, they had to assess their own success: Were users challenged?
 Did their circuits work as designed?
 Was their final product visually attractive?
 How could they make it better?”